org-metaeffekt/metaeffekt-bom-essentials/docs/05-sbom-to-scan.md

 ![Asset Scanning from Asset](figures/05-asset-to-scan.svg)

-In case only an SBOM is available an aggregation process is prepended:
+In case only an SBOM is available, an aggregation process is prepended:

 ![Asset Scanning from SBOM](figures/06-sbom-to-scan.svg)